 Greek yogurt: I used unsweetened Greek yogurt for this recipe.
 For a dairy-free and vegan version, be sure to use plant-based yogurt in place of traditional yogurt.

-Milk of choice: I used unsweetened almond milk but you can use any milk you like.
-Oat milk, cashew milk, and hemp milk would all work great in its place.
+Milk of choice: You can use any milk you like.
 If you like a thinner consistency in your smoothies, add more milk.

 Honey: Honey is optional in this recipe but I love the subtle sweetness it adds to this smoothie and how it compliments the flavor of the figs. You could also use another refined sugar free sweetener in its place like maple syrup, coconut nectar or agave.
 Or for a low-sugar version, feel free to omit it (the banana and figs will still add some sweetness to it).